BRsurendra31/React/2__hooks-counter_App/re-rendering.md

 - 1. **Component Ownership:**
 Each React component maintains its own state.
 When you call the state updater function (like setState from useState), it triggers a re-render of that specific component.
 - 2. **Rendering Hierarchy:**
-    - If a component that is part of a larger component tree changes its state, React will re-render that component and any of its child components.
+    - When a parent component updates its own state, it re-renders itself and all its children.
-    - Parent components will not re-render unless their own state or props change.
+    - When a child component changes its own state, only that child re-renders — the parent does not re-render.
 - 3. **Optimized Re-renders:**
 React uses a virtual DOM and a reconciliation process to optimize rendering.
 It compares the virtual DOM with the real DOM to determine what has changed and only updates the necessary parts of the actual DOM.
 - 4. **React.memo:**